-The majority of the nation lives in areas where there’s snowy driving conditions, so it’s wise to be aware of the role car insurance plays if you have an accident during winter months.
+Most of the nation lives in areas with snowy driving conditions, so it’s wise to be aware of the role car insurance plays if you have an accident during the winter.

 Nearly 70% of the population lives in snowy regions, and more than 70% of the nation’s roads are located in snowy areas, according to the U.S. Department of Transportation Federal Highway Administration (FHWA).

 Wintry conditions cause a fair amount of crashes and fatalities, according to the FHWA:

 - 24% of weather-related vehicle crashes occur on snowy, slushy or icy pavement each year

 - 1,300 people are killed and more than 116,800 people are injured in vehicle crashes on snowy, slushy or icy pavement annually

 - Nearly 900 people are killed and almost 76,000 injured in vehicle crashes during snowfall or sleet yearly.